-At December 31, 2023, we had 130,513 total employees, including 126,446 WSEs under our PEO client service agreements, 3,224 staffing services employees, 839 managerial, sales and administrative employees (together, "management employees"), and 4 executive officers.
-The number of employees at any given time may vary significantly due to business conditions at customer or client companies.
+At December 31, 2024, we had a total of 3,658 employees, including 870 managerial, sales and administrative employees (together, "management employees"), 4 executive officers and 2,784 staffing services employees.
+We are also the administrative employer for certain limited purposes such as processing payroll and remitting payroll taxes for 132,069 WSEs in our co-employment arrangements with our PEO clients.
+The number of employees and WSEs at any given time may vary significantly due to business conditions at BBSI and our client companies.
 We believe our employee relations with management employees are good.

 BBSI believes that making significant investments in the best management employee talent available allows us to leverage the value of this investment many times over.
-Additionally, we believe our Company's success depends on our ability to attract, develop and retain our workforce.
+Additionally, we believe our Company's success depends on our ability to attract, develop and retain our management employee and staffing workforce.
 As such, we strive to be an employer of choice and promote the health, welfare and safety of our employees.
 This involves promoting diversity and treating all employees with dignity and respect, while providing our management employees with fair, market-based, competitive and equitable compensation.
+Because of our continuous commitment to our employees, we have recently been recognized as a Great Place to Work Certified company for our fourth consecutive year.

 We motivate our management employees through a compensation package that includes a competitive base salary and the opportunity for profit sharing.
 At the branch level, profit sharing is in direct correlation to client WSE growth and workers' compensation claims performance, reinforcing a culture focused on achievement of client goals.
-We also provide a comprehensive benefits package as well as an employee stock purchase plan.
+We also provide a comprehensive benefits package as well as an employee stock purchase plan to our employees.
 We seek feedback from employees regarding our benefits package through employee surveys.
 This information is used by management to make improvements as we continuously strive to be an employer of choice.

-We offer various qualified employee benefit plans to our employees, including those employees for whom we are the administrative employer in a co-employment arrangement with a PEO client that so elects.
-Employees covered under a PEO arrangement may participate in our 401(k) plan at the sole discretion of the PEO client.
+We offer various qualified employee benefit plans to our employees and WSEs for whom we are the administrative employer in a co-employment arrangement with a PEO client that so elects.
 Our qualified staffing and management employee benefit plans include our 401(k) plan.
 Beginning in 2023, qualified employees may enroll upon reaching 21 years of age and completing six months of service.
-We make matching contributions to the 401(k) plan under a safe harbor provision, which are immediately 100% vested.
 We match 100% of contributions by management and staffing employees up to 3% of each participating employee's annual compensation and 50% of the employee's contributions up to an additional 2% of annual compensation.
+Matching contributions to the 401(k) plan for management and staffing employees are made under a safe harbor provision, which are immediately 100% vested.
+WSEs covered under a PEO arrangement may participate in our 401(k) plan at the sole discretion of the PEO client.